 During the next several hours we were able to nail down the logistics for my nonagenarian in-Laws’ upcoming move from Florida to Wisconsin, go grocery shopping, get gas, drop off a silk vest with balsamico stains at the cleaners and evaluated the possibility of having one of my pictures hang in the new, expanded gallery space of my printers.
 Naturally, you might think ‘big deal, she got her dry cleaning dropped off’, but, if you live two plus hours round trip from town, you better be organized!
 Not too long ago, we drove all the way to San Antonio, which is roughly a five hour round trip, only to discover that we had forgotten an important item at home.
 You feel pretty darn dense, let me assure you – even when you’ve plenty of other errands to run!

 Instead of the elaborate Valentine’s Day special, we chose to stick with tried and true favorites, enjoying every precious bite.
-For a first course we splitt a queso fresco dish with chile flakes, spicy and invigorating.
+For a first course, we split a queso fresco dish with chile flakes, spicy and invigorating.

 The main dish selection was, don’t laugh, a panino imbottito – let me rephrase that: THE best grilled sandwich ever.
 To up the ante, we asked the kitchen to double the filet mignon content.
 The rosemary flavored bread is spiced with a mouthwatering chipotle aioli, fabulous!

-Funny thing happened on the way to chocolate decadence, Fred turned out to be an estate lawyer, exactly the type of professional we had been planing to find for will updates and related lawyering!
+A funny thing happened on the way to chocolate decadence, Fred turned out to be an estate lawyer, exactly the type of professional we had been planning to find for will updates and related lawyering!
 He left ahead of us to attend a performance at the Hill Country Arts Foundation, while we lingered a little over our wine.
 When we headed home, we passed under this decorated tree, with the solitary moon peeking through the branches.
+Such a lovely evening!